Join Us for Community Day!

 - Adopt-a-Beach: Help with litter removal along South Shore Beach.
 Dress for cool and windy weather.

-- American Civil Liberties Union & Campus Compact Presentation: Participants will explore ways they can engage in their community through interactive sessions with Wisconsin non-profits.
-ACLU will be sharing information on political engagement and Campus Compact will be discussing ways college students can impact their community.
+- American Civil Liberties Union Interactive Presentation: Participants will explore ways they can engage in their community through the voting process.
+ACLU will be sharing information on political engagement and will be discussing ways college students can impact their community.

 - Blanket Making: Make no sew, fleece tie blankets.
 No experience necessary.
 Blankets have 2 sides and require 2 yards of fleece per side.
 Volunteers must bring scissors and 4 yards of fleece total for each blanket.
 Volunteers are asked to bring enough fleece to make 2 blankets.